Consultations by Appointment Only

 As mentioned, child pornography in the State of Maine is a relatively expansive concept, and includes a range of behaviors and actions.
 The following behaviors are presently recognized as being included within the definition of child pornography:

-How are Child Pornography Crimes Assessed in Augusta, Maine?
+How are Child Pornography Crimes Categorized in Augusta, Maine?

 In Maine, child pornography charges are assessed based on the type of conduct involved and the specific details of the alleged offense.
 These classifications determine the severity of the charges and the potential penalties you may face under state law.
-Some offenses carry mandatory prison time and sex offender registration—even for first-time offenders.
+Some offenses carry mandatory prison time and sex offender registration even if it is for first-time sex crime offenders.

 Below is an overview of how these crimes are categorized: